-- Base year 1990 level assessment without LULUCF categories - Base year 1990 level assessment with LULUCF categories - Reporting year 2018 level and trend assessment without LULUCF categories - Reporting year 2018 level and trend assessment with LULUCF categories in more detail in order to identify the reasons for category being key as well as possible needs for improvement.
+- Base year 1990 level assessment without LULUCF categories - Base year 1990 level assessment with LULUCF categories

+- Reporting year 2019 level and trend assessment without LULUCF categories - Reporting year 2019 level and trend assessment with LULUCF categories

 To every source and sink category identified as key, the corresponding emission or sink is attributed.
 The data of the four analyses is shown in Table 1-3 to Table 1-6.